raystack/dagger/docs/advance/longbow+.md

 * Passes the row after adding additional metadata fields like input_class_name, bigtable_table_id, longbow_read_key to the sink.
 * Configured Kafka sink publishes the data to Kafka.

+**Note:** By default we create tables with retention of 3 months in Bigtable.

 ### Example
 In this example, let's assume we have booking events in a Kafka cluster and we want to get information of all the order numbers, their driver ids and location(complex field) for customers in the last 30 days.
 Here customer_id will become longbow_write_key.